 Turnover is the amount of revenue derived from the provision of goods and services falling within the company's ordinary activities after deduction of trade discounts and value-added tax.
-For Smyths Toys NI Limited turnover comprises of revenue arising from the retail sale of goods.
+For Smyths Toys UK Limited turnover comprises of revenue arising from the retail sale of goods and the provision of web fulfilment services for its parent company.

-Turnover is measured at the fair value of the consideration received or receivable and represents the amount receivable for goods supplied, net of returns, discounts, offers and rebates allowed by the company and value added taxes.
+Turnover is measured at the fair value of the consideration received or receivable and represents the amount receivable for goods supplied or services rendered, net of returns, discounts, offers and rebates allowed by the company and value added taxes.
 Offers include money-off coupons and offers such as "buy one get one free".